Key Recruitment Metrics to Track in Your Hiring Software

 What it measures: The total time from when a job requisition is approved to when a candidate accepts the offer.

 Unlike time to hire, this metric includes the sourcing and internal prep work too.
-A bloated time to fill might point to delays in job approvals, vague role descriptions, or ineffective sourcing strategies.
+A bloated time to fill might point to delays in job approvals, vague role descriptions, or ineffective sourcing strategies, especially when comparing a candidate tracking system vs spreadsheets.

-Use it to forecast team capacity and hiring velocity, especially for high-growth periods.
+Use it to forecast team capacity and hiring velocity, particularly when reviewing key recruitment metrics to track during periods of rapid growth.

 3. Source of Hire